devrosx/PrintManager/README.md

 - fixed extract image from PDF (CMYK/RGB)
 - new compact menu
 - cloudconvert should now finally work
-- Find similar image (works on image search on google for visual similar images...)
+- Find similar image (works on image search on google for visual similar images...) now even return picture name from google (beautifulsoup)
 - added function to remove diacritics from filename (context menu)
 - now you can open printer description (when you double click on printer name)
 - added info how much pdf pages is selected